getlipa/lipa-lightning-lib/README.md

 Start LSPD
  1. Go to `./lspd`
+ 2. Run `docker-compose up -d lspd-lnd` to start the zero-conf fork of LND
- 2. Run `make` to generate `lnd.env` file with LND TLS certificate and macaroons
+ 3. Run `make` to generate `lnd.env` file with LND TLS certificate and macaroons
  3. Run `docker-compose up lspd` to start LSPD.

-Note: make assumes that nigiri data is in `~/.nigiri`, but you can customize it by `NIGIRI_DATA=./nigiri-data make clean all`.

 ## Step 2: Fire it up!
 Start the example node: